Daily Dive ToursPage Navigation

 22. Neptune's Tables

-The southernmost dive site in the State of Israel!
-This area, south of the Princess hotel and north of the entrance to the Taba (Egypt) border terminal, has long been known (and named) for the impressive acropora tables found in the deeper sections of the site.
+This area, south of the Princess hotel and north of the entrance to the Taba (Egypt) border terminal, has been named for the impressive acropora tables found at depth surrounded by grassy meadows.

 15. Three Sisters

-This is a versatile site with a number of underwater routes available to us.
-The name speaks to the three beautiful coral pinnacles spaced out along the shallow sandy-bottomed reef table to the south.
+The name of this site speaks to the three coral pinnacles spaced out along the shallow sandy-bottomed reef table to the south.
 This site has been damaged badly by the 2020 storm.

 The area around the entrance of this site is the only place on the South Beach where the Nature Authority allows dive training for beginner divers, so we'll sometimes come here either for Discover Scuba Diving programs or for one or more confined-water dives of the Open Water course.